DevExpress/devextreme-documentation/concepts/40 Angular Components/40 Common Features/10 Tree Shaking.md

 The size of UI Components Code depends on components that you use in your application.
 For example, you can import a simple component (such as [Button](/Documentation/Guide/UI_Components/Button/Getting_Started_with_Button/)) and the resulting bundle will contain only this component code.
 Complex components (such as [DataGrid](/Documentation/Guide/UI_Components/DataGrid/Getting_Started_with_DataGrid/), [Scheduler](/Documentation/Guide/UI_Components/Scheduler/Getting_Started_with_Scheduler/), or [PivotGrid](/Documentation/Guide/UI_Components/PivotGrid/Getting_Started_with_PivotGrid/)) include multiple simple components.
 If you import [DataGrid](/Documentation/Guide/UI_Components/DataGrid/Getting_Started_with_DataGrid/) to your application, the bundle includes code of the [ScrollView](/Documentation/Guide/UI_Components/ScrollView/Overview/), [Button](/Documentation/Guide/UI_Components/Button/Getting_Started_with_Button/), [TextBox](/Documentation/Guide/UI_Components/TextBox/Overview/), [Form](/Documentation/Guide/UI_Components/Form/Getting_Started_with_Form/) and other components .

-To summarize, if you use complex UI and Data Visualization in the application, the resulting bundle will include almost all DevExtreme controls.
-However, if you use only some components, the Tree Shaking mechanism will remove unnecessary code from the production bundle.
-You can read more about the bundle size in DevExtreme Angular applications in this [GitHub issue](https://github.com/DevExpress/devextreme-angular/issues/811).
-Here is a small comparison table that contains information about the size of common modules after you import them to the application:
+To summarize, the tree shaking mechanism does not affect the resulting bundle if you use complex UI and Data Visualization in the application.
+However, if you use simple components, the tree shaking mechanism will remove unnecessary code from the production bundle.
+Refer to the [GitHub issue](https://github.com/DevExpress/devextreme-angular/issues/811) to get more details about the bundle size in DevExtreme Angular applications.

+The table below contains information about the size of common modules after you import them to the application:
 <table class="dx-table">
 <tr>
 <th>Module</th>